twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 ...
 ```

-The script does include deletion commands for each image so be sure to run them when you are done downloading.
+The script includes deletion commands for each image so be sure to run them when you are done downloading.